Accretion disc winds in X-ray binaries: Theoretical wind models and numerical simulations

 MHD winds are then capable of explaining the wide range of outflow velocities observed -- from the highly relativistic velocities associated UFOs in AGN \citep{Fukumura2015} to the slower X-ray absorption lines seen in X-ray binaries, where the inner disc wind may be so highly ionised as to escape detection \citep{Fukumura2017}.

 \MHDlines

 However, a critical issue for these models is that they invoke a self-similar ordered magnetic field structure which is not yet well physically justified.
 Although magnetic fields are a plausible driver for angular momentum transport via the small scale magnetorotational instability, the inherently turbulent nature of these fields casts doubt on the likelihood of establishing and sustaining the globally organised magnetic structures assumed in these models.
-This fundamental uncertainty regarding the formation and maintenance of such large-scale magnetic fields remains an important topic for future research.
+This remains an important topic for future research.